owenallen-sudo/multi-downloader/README.md

 This project wasn't started for fun — it was built out of necessity.

-My wifi connection comes from a 4G router with poor signal and no ability to add an external antenna.
+My wifi connection comes from a 4G router with very bad signal and no ability to add an external antenna.
 On a very good day it reaches approximately 40 Mbps download and 8 Mbps upload, but on a bad day it drops to 4–8 Mbps download and around 4 Mbps upload — and no matter how much optimisation I did, it remained unstable.
 Setting a custom MTU value of 1360, switching to native `iwd` for my Intel wifi card, forcing IPv4, and writing my own [iwdwifi](https://github.com/owenallen-sudo/iwdwifi) project as an `nmtui` alternative with no background scanning all helped to varying degrees, but instability was always there.

 Before this script, I was running aria2c manually with 16+ flags that I had to keep written down in my phone's notes app — download limits, upload limits, retry counts, connection counts, and much more.
 Even with all of that, anything above 250MB would frequently fail overnight or take so many hours that I had no idea if it had finished or crashed.
 The ntfy push notification support exists precisely because of this — rather than checking back repeatedly or finding a failed download the next morning, the script notifies you the moment it succeeds or gives up.